dmitrachkov/complexmath/README.md

 # complexmath
-Set of functions to operate with complex numbers.
+Set of VEX functions to operate with complex numbers.
 Complex numbers presented as `vector2`

 ### List of functions
 | Name       | Description   |